HazemAhmed677/insta-app/README.md

 - **Authentication**
   - Sign in and sign up functionality.
+  - Streaming authentication (just log in ot up one time)
+  -
 - **Posts**
   - Add new posts.
   - Add comments to posts.
-  - Like posts and count the number of likes.
+  - Like posts and count the no.of likes.
-  - Like comments and count
+  - Like comments and count the no.of likes.
+  -
 - **Chat**
   - One-to-one chatting feature.
   - View all your chats.